malramsay64/phd-thesis/05_Crystal_Melting/thermodynamics.md

 ## Chemical Potential Energy {#sec:chemical_potential}

-The change in the chemical potential energy $\Delta \mu$ between the liquid and crystal states is an important part of describing crystal melting dynamics.
+The change in the chemical potential $\Delta \mu$ between the liquid and crystal states is an important part of describing crystal melting dynamics.
-Finding the chemical potential energy at each temperature is a complex process, so a standard approach [@Tang2013] is to estimate the change in chemical potential $\Delta \mu$ as
+Finding the chemical potential at each temperature is a complex process, so a standard approach [@Tang2013] is to estimate the change in chemical potential $\Delta \mu$ as